9 Ways to Use This Free Printable for Playful Letter Recognition Activities

 Do Letters Need to be Taught in a Specific Order?

-No, you do not need to teach letters in a specific order.
-One of the best ways to begin with letter recognition activities is to start with the most important letter to a child – the first letter of his or her name.
+No, you do not need to teach letter recognition skills in a specific order.
+Don’t worry about following alphabetical order.
+In fact, one of the best ways to begin with letter recognition activities is to start with the most important letter to young child – the first letter of a child’s name.

-As children begin to recognize the letters in their name with a variety of name activities, you can begin to look at additional letters that are important to them.
-Look at letters in environmental print and some of the most common letters used in our language (for example, t is more common than x)
+As children begin to recognize the letters in their names with a variety of name activities, you can begin to look at additional letters that are important to them.
+A fun way is to look at letters in environmental print and some of the most common letters used in our language (for example, t is more common than x)

 make letter signs for fun letter recognition activities